Live your best life, without heel pain.

 - Plantar fascia release: The plantar fascia ligament is partially cut to relieve tension and inflammation.

-We can often perform plantar fasciitis surgery with a minimally invasive approach called arthroscopy.
-Using a small incision, your surgeon inserts a tiny video camera (arthroscope) into the foot or calf.
+- Arthroscopy: Using a small incision, your surgeon inserts a tiny video camera (arthroscope) into the foot or calf.
 The camera allows the surgeon to operate without making a large incision or cutting soft tissue.

 Plantar fasciitis treatment options

 Our podiatrists (foot care doctors) typically recommend conservative treatment first, such as:

 - Acetaminophen or ibuprofen to reduce pain and inflammation